 The House Rabbit

-Although the rabbit’s earliest relationship with humans was as a fur-and-food commodity, people were already keeping rabbits as pets by the 18th century.
+Although rabbit’s earliest relationship with humans was as a fur-and-food commodity, people were already keeping rabbits as pets by the 18th century.
 British poet William Cowper kept hares in his home to help combat his severe depression, and he wrote eloquently of his love and appreciation for these creatures as companion animals.

 Rabbits can indeed make wonderful pets—for the right people.
 Pet owners frequently characterize themselves in terms of their animals—“I’m a dog person” or “I’m a cat person.”
 But exactly what is a “rabbit person”?